isographlabs/isograph/docs-website/docs/quickstart.md

 }
 ```

 In this step, we created some context that holds the Isograph environment.
-The Isograph environment contains the data that we have received from the network.
-It also knows how to make network requests ot the GraphQL backend.
+The Isograph environment contains the data that we have received from the network and knows how to make network requests to the GraphQL backend.

-:::note Why are we wrapping `Component` in a suspense boundary?
+:::note Why are we memoizing the Isograph environment outside of the suspense boundary?
-We're also wrapping the inner `<Component />` in a suspense boundary.
-This is because later, we will render `<HomePage />`.
-This component will suspend if data is missing due to missing data.
-When the network request completes and the component unsuspends, we will re-render `App` anew.
+We're wrapping the inner `<Component />` in a suspense boundary because later, we'll render `<HomePage />`.
+This component will suspend if data is missing.
+When the network request completes and the component unsuspends, React will re-render the children of the suspense boundary.

-This will recreate the environment, meaning that we'll find that that data is missing, and re-suspend, causing an infinite loop! 😢
+When React re-renders the children of a suspense boundary, their hooks lose all state.
+So, if the environment that we stored in the `useMemo` call is defined within the suspense boundary, it will be recreated in an infinite loop :'(
 :::

 ## Create the `Root.HomePage` component